lnug/speakers/README.md

 - Each talk is allocated 20 minutes, however, this can be altered on a per-case basis.
 - Talks are recorded and posted onto the LNUG [Youtube](https://www.youtube.com/channel/UC-qjgj2TnRoI1ZmFFaN3FeQ) channel.  * Your permission is implied.

+## Some loose talk guidelines
+- we only host live talks with speakers in the house (no video link ups)
+- We prefer hands on demos and live code-in-practice or a developer story to tell over org charts, process diagrams, product demos or corporate promo material.
+- this is the London *Node.js* User group - we are a broad group of developers and touch many technlogies in our day to day lives - but try and keep the link to Node and JavaScript central to your talk

 ## How
 Its simple.
 [Open an issue](https://github.com/lnug/speakers/issues/new) to submit a talk.